-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), include recommendations on the HIV-related use of sinecatechins to treat external genital and perianal warts caused by HPV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the(NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA), include recommendations on the HIV-related use of sinecatechins to treat external genital and perianal warts caused by HPV.

 The above paragraph may not include all of the HIV-related uses of sinecatechins recommended in the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents.
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.